By William Decker, CMI

 - Is the agent acting, exclusively, as either a buyer’s agent or a seller’s agent?
 Some agents act in what is called “duel agency”, where they “represent” both the buyer and the seller, thus gaining a commission on both ends.
 While allowed, by law (there’s that lobbying action again), this is a clear conflict of interest.
 One agent cannot best represent the interests of both the buyer and the seller, it is an adversarial relationship.

-- Does the agent really work to market (for a seller’s agent) your house or do they just “list and forget”?
-Your seller’s agent should be doing everything they can to put your house “out there” for the public to take note of.
+- Does the (seller’s) agent really work to market your house or do they just “list and forget”?
+Your seller’s agent should be doing everything they can to put your house out there for the public to take note of.
 This should also include helping you to properly prepare the house to look its best.

-- Does the agent look every place they can (for the buyer’s agent) to find the right house for you.
-Are they looking for a hose that meets your needs, of are they trying to steer you towards a house that is more expensive than you can handle.
+- Does the buyer’s agent look every place they can to find the right house for you.
+Are they looking for a house that meets your needs, of are they trying to steer you towards a house that is more expensive than you can handle.
 Do they limit themselves to houses that are listed with their own agency or do they look at every possible house that fits your criteria.

 With regards to the home inspection process:

 - Does you agent try to steer you towards a particular inspector?
 If so, this inspector may be “soft” and not inspect the house as thoroughly as they should.
-Some agents refer to these inspectors as “deal killers”.
+Some agents refer to quality inspectors as “deal killers”.
 Are they more concerned with the house’s actual condition, or with their commission?
 I work with many agents who refer us, pretty much exclusively, but there is never any kind of quid pro quo between us or money or gifts or ‘advertising fees’ changing hands.
 I do my work and the agent does theirs, both to the best interests of the client.

 - When the inspection report is written, does the agent try to gloss over any of the inspection findings?
-If there are any questions about the report, the buyer should talk to the inspector and NOT the agent.
+If there are any questions about the report, the buyer should talk to the inspector, NOT the agent.
 If a Real Estate lawyer is used, they are the best person to put the inspection issues into perspective.
 Agents can and should help with negotiating and issues, but the facts presented in the inspection report should speak for themselves.

-As previously stated, I work with, and am referred by, many Agents, Brokers and Agencies and I work very hard to coordinate with them for the client’s best interests.
+As previously stated, I work with, and am referred by, many Agents, Brokers and Agencies.
+I work very hard to coordinate with them for the client’s best interests.
 That being said, I have also refused to work with some agents who seem to think that I am, somehow, beholding to them.
-Agents and Inspectors are two different and unique professions, but neither one should control the other.
+Agents and Inspectors are two different and unique professions, but neither one should try to control the other.